 Nationally, truck accidents killed almost 4,000 people in 2012 and injured more than 100,000.

-What to do After a Truck Accident in Baltimore
+What Should You Do After a Truck Accident in Baltimore?

 If you’re hit by an 18-wheeler or other commercial truck, you probably have a lot of questions and don’t know what to do next.
-It’s important to follow the steps below to ensure that you’re protected and compensated for your injuries and damages.
+You should seek medical treatment as soon as possible, collect evidence, and call a Baltimore personal injury lawyer.
+Continue reading below to ensure that you’re protected and compensated for your injuries and damages.

 Seek Medical Treatment as Soon as Possible